Treating Anxiety & The Pressure of trying to be “Perfect”:

 “I feel like there is a buzzing coursing through my veins.”

 “I can’t turn my brain off… ever.
-The thoughts just keep coming.”
+I’m always overthinking everything.”

 “I feel exhausted all the time.”